add2cal/docs/src/api/landingpages.md

 <br />

-## Add a Landingpage template
+## Add a landing page template

 ```
 POST /landingpage
 ```

-Creating a new landingpage template requires you to at least provide the "name" field in the body.
+Creating a new landing page template requires you to at least provide the "name" field in the body.

 ```json
 {